 Follow these tips and tricks to run a successful Team Leaderboard challenge.

-The Team Leaderboard module runs in a leaderboard fashion scored on averages.
-Therefore, the team with the highest daily step, distance, or active minutes average moves to the top of the leaderboard.
+The Team Leaderboard module runs in a leaderboard fashion scored on average total steps.
+Therefore, the team with the highest average of total steps, distance, or active minutes moves to the top of the leaderboard.
 Participants will have full visibility into team rankings as well as individual members' standing within a given team.
 Users can also switch the viewing metric to see standings based on totals or averages for steps, active minutes, and distance.

 Team Leaderboard Module Best Practice Tips